 The F‑Secure TOTAL service is a security solution provided by F‑Secure Corporation to protect computers, tablets, and smartphones.
-F‑Secure TOTAL also includes a management portal to help you better manage your licenses across your devices and those of your family members.
+F‑Secure TOTAL also includes a password manager and breach detection features, as well as a management portal to help you better manage your licenses across your devices and those of your family members.

 To summarize TOTAL and privacy:

 This service-specific policy focuses on the items we believe are the most relevant for you.
 Such items are in particular 1) the type of personal and private data that the service collects, 2) what we use it for, 3) our justification, 4) typical disclosures, and 5) for how long we store it.
 More information on such topics as well as on other aspects (data subject rights, contact information, etc.) of the processing of your personal data is also available via the embedded links.

 The service collects a varying set of data depending on where you download or purchase the service.

 Application stores: number of purchased licenses; purchase history for F‑Secure products; price and time of purchase; order number; technical environment (e.g. operating system) of your device; unique identifiers (e.g. Android marketing identifier); service statistics per device; other similar non-sensitive device and service data.

 F‑Secure e-store: In addition to the above; name, email address, language, address, country, zip code, Internet Protocol (IP) address, payment type.
 More detailed information can be found from our e-store.

 Service portal: To help you in managing your subscriptions and settings and to help us help you better in case of problems, the following data from all of the devices and users in the subscription is visible to those who share the same subscription: user name, device name, profile name, first name, last name.

 Operator partner: If you have subscribed to the service via your operator, the data set we collect varies per operator partner, but is limited to the above data.
 We also exchange some such data as explained below under "Transfers and disclosures".